 The Trustees of Trust Funds are volunteer citizens who serve in a fiduciary capacity on behalf of the citizens of the Town to manage the money entrusted to them.
 This web site is dedicated to all of the past trustees who have served with integrity in carrying out their role in Hampton's history.

 There are approximately eighty-six trusts and capital reserve funds managed by the Trustees.
 The oldest trust dates back to 1871.
-The total money in the trust funds was over $17 million at the end of 2011.
+The total money in the trust funds is over $21 million.

 - Safeguard the money in the trust funds.